Xilinx/VMC_Help/AIE/FFT/README.md

 inclusive.

 #### Input Window Size(Number of Samples)
 Describes the number of samples used as an input to the FFT.
-This parameter may be set to be an integer multiple of the FFT size, in which case multiple FFT iterations will be performed on a given input window, resulting in multiple iterations of output samples, reducing the number of times the kernel needs to be triggered to process a given number of input data samples.
-As a result, the overheads inferred during kernel triggering are reduced and overall performance is increased.
+This parameter should be an integer multiple of the _Point Size_, in which case multiple FFT iterations will be performed on a given input window.
+This reduces the number of times the kernel needs to be triggered and as a result the overhead incurred due to triggering the kernel is reduced and overall throughput increases.
+This parameter must be in the range of 2^4 and 2^12, inclusive.

 #### Scale output down by 2^
 Describes the power of 2 to scale the result by prior to output.